DeeMMoon/Java_Training/day00/README.md

 - Creating a list of students
 - Populating a timetable each class (time, day of week) is entered in a separate row
 - Attendance recording
-- Displaying the timetable in tabular form with attendance statuses.![ref2]
+- Displaying the timetable in tabular form with attendance statuses.

 Each application operation stage is divided by "." (period).
 Absolute correctness of data is guaranteed, except for sequential ordering of classes when populating the timetable.